Multiclass classification: Support vector machines

 Support vector machines are based upon the idea of maximizing the margin i.e. maximizing the minimum distance from the separating hyperplane to the nearest example.
 The basic SVM supports only binary classification, but extensions have been proposed to handle the multiclass classification case as well.
 In these extensions, additional parameters and constraints are added to the optimization problem to handle the separation of the different classes.

 Multi expression programming

 Multi expression programming (MEP) is an evolutionary algorithm for generating computer programs (that can be used for classification tasks too).
 MEP has a unique feature: it encodes multiple programs into a single chromosome.
 Each of these programs can be used to generate the output for a class, thus making MEP naturally suitable for solving multi-class classification problems.

 Hierarchical classification

-Hierarchical classification tackles the multi-class classification problem by dividing the output space i.e. into a tree.
+Hierarchical classification tackles the multi-class classification problem by dividing the output space into a tree.
 Each parent node is divided into multiple child nodes and the process is continued until each child node represents only one class.
 Several methods have been proposed based on hierarchical classification.